pascaldekloe/colfer/README.md

 	colf [-b <dir>] [-p <path>] <language> [<file> ...]

 DESCRIPTION
 	Generates source code for the given language.
-Both go and java are supported.
+Both Go and Java are supported.
 	The file operands are processed in command-line order.
 If file is absent, colf reads all ".colf" files in the working directory.